nashville-software-school/aws-deployment-instructions/README.md

 11. Print the DNS CNAME of your Elastic Beanstalk environment, which will follow the pattern
 <DNS_CNAME_prefix>.us-east-1.elasticbeanstalk.com.

-**Congratulations!
-Your Django application is now running in the cloud at the URL attached to your Elastic Beanstalk environment.**

 At this point your browser will return the following error:
 ```
 DisallowedHost at /